Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Introduction

 \subsection{Related work}

 Stochastic derivative-free optimization has been the subject of research for many years.
-Traditional derivative-free methods may be divided into two categories \cite{CoScVibook}: direct search-based methods and model-based methods.
-Algorithms corresponding to both methods have been adapted to noisy objective functions.
-Examples of these works may be the stochastic Nelder-Mead algorithm \cite{chang2012stochastic} or the stochastic versions of the MADS algorithm \cite{audet2021stochastic, AudIhaLedTrib2016} for the direct search methods.
+Traditional derivative-free methods may be divided into two categories \cite{CoScVibook}: direct search and model-based methods.
+Algorithms corresponding to both methods have been adapted to stochastic zeroth-order oracle.
+Examples include the stochastic Nelder-Mead algorithm \cite{chang2012stochastic} and the stochastic versions of the MADS algorithm \cite{audet2021stochastic, AudIhaLedTrib2016} for the direct search methods.
 For model-based methods, most work consider extensions of the trust region method \cite{chen2018stochastic, curtis2019stochastic, maggiar2018derivative}.
 A major shortcoming of these methods is their difficulty to scale to large problems.

 Recently, another class of methods, named zeroth-order (ZO) methods, has been attracting increasing attention.
 These methods use stochastic gradient estimators, which are based on the seminal work in \cite{kiefer1952stochastic, robbins1951stochastic} and have been extended in \cite{ghadimi2013stochastic, nesterov2017random, rubinstein_simulation_1981, spall_multivariate_1992}.
-These estimators have the appealing property of being able to estimate the gradient with only one or two function evaluations regardless of the problem size.
+These estimators have the appealing property of being able to estimate the gradient with only one or two function evaluations, regardless of the problem size.
 Zeroth-order methods take advantage of this property to extend first-order methods.
-For instance, the well known first-order methods Conditional Gradient (CG), Sign Gradient Descent (SGD) \cite{bernstein2018signsgd} and ADAptive Momentum (ADAM) \cite{kingma2014adam} have been extended to ZSCG \cite{balasubramanian2022zeroth}, ZO-SGD \cite{liu2018signsgd} and ZO-ADAMM \cite{chen2019zo}, respectively.
-More methods, not only based on first-order algorithms, have also emerged to solve regularized optimization problem \cite{cai2022zeroth} or stochastic composition optimization problem \cite{ghadimi2020single}.
+For instance, the well known first-order methods Conditional Gradient (CG), sign Stochastic Gradient Descent (signSGD) \cite{bernstein2018signsgd} and ADAptive Momentum (ADAM) \cite{kingma2014adam} have been extended to ZSCG \cite{balasubramanian2022zeroth}, ZO-signSGD \cite{liu2018signsgd} and ZO-adaMM \cite{chen2019zo}, respectively.
+More methods, not only based on first-order algorithms, have also emerged to solve regularized optimization problem \cite{cai2022zeroth}, for very high dimensional blackbox optimization problem \cite{cai2021zeroth} and for stochastic composition optimization problem \cite{ghadimi2020single}.
+Methods using second-order information based limited function queries have been developed~\cite{kim2021curvature}.
+Some methods handle situations where the optimizer has only access to a comparison oracle which indicates which of two points has the highest value \cite{cai2022one}.
 For an overview on ZO methods, readers may consult \cite{liu2020primer}.